Minimum Auto Insurance Requirements by State in 2025 (Mandated Coverage by State)

 Which type of auto coverage is required by nearly every state in the country?

-So, what type of insurance does the state require car owners to purchase?
+So, what type of auto insurance does the state require car owners to purchase?
 Nearly every state in the US requires drivers to have liability insurance coverage.

 What are the state minimum limits for auto insurance?